romene/Naturaily-netlify/_posts/2018-12-14-top-javascript-trends-to-look-for-in-2019.md

   - JavaScript development
   - Frontend development
 ---
-According Stack Overflow Report, JavaScript is one of the most popular languages for software development for many years and we predict it’s not going to lose its position any time soon (thank you Captain Obvious - right?).
+According Stack Overflow Report, JavaScript has been one of the most popular languages for software development for many years, and we predict it’s not going to lose its position any time soon (thank you Captain Obvious - right?).

 JavaScript frameworks and libraries listed below are usually the top choice for developers of web and mobile applications.
 One of the reasons why, is that frontend developers that are familliar with JavaScript can build backend applications with the lanugage they already know.

-JavaScript development world is changing and doind it fast.
-Last year was a time when different frameworks aimed to overtakethe competition to become the most used and recognizable among developers.
+JavaScript development world is changing and doing it fast.
+We've come upon a time when different frameworks constantly aim to overtake the competition, and become the most used and recognizable framework among developers.
 Many projects have switched frameworks and it's a trend we don't see going away any time soon (such as 9GAG that has switched from React to Vue).

 No matter the size and needs of your company, if you work with JavaScript - it worth taking a look at the trends that are forming.
 So without further a do, here are the top JavaScript trends to look forward to in 2019.